WorldHealthOrganization/mca-pretermbirths-analysis/README.md

 4. Quick Access Inputs and Outputs - Preterm

 - PretermfinalInputDatabase: Final input database that was used in the Preterm modelling, after inclusion and exclusion criteria were applied.
 This is included as <b>".csv"</b> and <b>".rds"</b> files.
+This is produced in the modelling code, and will be located in the `output` folder with the same name.

+- Pretermcovariate LBWcountryEstimates - pCCFullModel_16000_Estimates:
+This is the same file that is produced in the LBW code for the 195 country estimates, which is used as the covariate in the preterm modelling.

 - PTBcountryEstimates - pCCFullModelP_dataType1_16000_Estimates_1: This includes the Preterm estimates for 2010-2020 for 195 countries and areas.
 Variables as described in the equivalent LBW files.